Factbox: International reaction to arrest of Reuters reporters in Myanmar

 - Iqbal Sobhan Chowdhury, information adviser to Bangladesh Prime Minister Sheikh Hasina, said, “We strongly denounce arrests of Reuters journalists and feel that those reporters be free immediately so that they can depict the truth to the world by their reporting.”

-- Japan’s Prime Minister Shinzo Abe’s spokesman Motosada Matano said his government was closely watching the situation, and that Japan has been conducting a dialogue with the Myanmar government on human rights in Myanmar in general.

-- The Committee to Protect Journalists said, “We call on local authorities to immediately, unconditionally release Reuters reporters Wa Lone and Kyaw Soe Oo.
-These arrests come amid a widening crackdown which is having a grave impact on the ability of journalists to cover a story of vital global importance.”
+- The Committee to Protect Journalists said the arrests were “having a grave impact on the ability of journalists to cover a story of vital global importance”.

-- The Paris-based Reporters Without Borders said there was no justification for the arrests.
-Daniel Bastard, the head of the group’s Asia-Pacific desk, said the charges being considered were “completely spurious”.
+- The Paris-based Reporters Without Borders said there was no justification for the arrests and the charges being considered against the journalists were “completely spurious”.

 - Myanmar’s Irrawaddy online news site called on Dec.
 14 for the journalists’ release in an editorial headlined “The Crackdown on the Media Must Stop.”
 The newspaper said that “it is an outrage to see the Ministry of Information release a police record photo of reporters handcuffed – as police normally do to criminals – on its website soon after the detention.
 It is chilling to see that MOI has suddenly brought us back to the olden days of a repressive regime.”

-- The Southeast Asian Press Alliance asked for the immediate release of the journalists.
-“These two journalists are only doing their jobs in trying to fill the void of information on the Rohingya conflict,” said SEAPA executive director Edgardo Legaspi.
-“With this arrest, the government seems to be sending the message that all military reports should be off limits to journalists.”
+- The Southeast Asian Press Alliance said the two journalists were “only doing their jobs in trying to fill the void of information on the Rohingya conflict.”

-- The Foreign Correspondents’ Club in Thailand, The Foreign Correspondents Association of the Philippines, and the Jakarta Foreign Correspondents Club, have also issued statements of support for the journalists.
+- The Foreign Correspondents’ Club in Thailand, The Foreign Correspondents’ Association of the Philippines, the Jakarta Foreign Correspondents’ Club, the Foreign Correspondents’ Club of Hong Kong and the Editorial Committee of The Society of Publishers in Asia have also issued statements of support for the journalists.

-Compiled by Toni Reinhold and Martin Howell; Editing by Grant McCool and Martin Howell
+Compiled by Toni Reinhold and Raju Gopalakrishnan; Editing by Grant McCool and Martin Howell